Quercetin-3-sulfate 3'-sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and quercetin 3-sulfate, whereas its two products are adenosine 3',5'-bisphosphate and quercetin 3,3'-bissulfate.
+It uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) to transfer a sulfate group and gives adenosine 3',5'-bisphosphate as a byproduct.
+The enzyme characterised from Flaveria chlorifolia converts quercetin 3-O-sulfate to quercetin 3,3'-bissulfate.
+The starting material is produced from quercetin by a similar reaction catalysed by the enzyme flavonol 3-sulfotransferase.

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is transferase, specifically a sulfotransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:quercetin-3-sulfate 3'-sulfotransferase.
 Other names in common use include flavonol 3'-sulfotransferase, 3'-Sulfotransferase, and PAPS:flavonol 3-sulfate 3'-sulfotransferase.